Kudzu vine. Photo by: Photo: homi / Shutterstock

 These invasive plant communities displace native plants, reduce biodiversity, degrade soil, clog water systems, create monocultures, and impact wildlife habitat.
 Invasive plants may also serve as disease vectors that harbor and spread pests and pathogens.

 There are a number of distinctions as to what constitutes an invasive plant.
-A plant that is invasive in California may not be invasive in Missouri.
-An aggressive growth habit doesn’t mean a plant is invasive.
+It's important to keep in mind, that a plant that is invasive in one area may not be invasive in other states or regions.
+And, an aggressive growth habit doesn’t mean a plant is invasive.
 Weeds can be native or non-native, invasive or non-invasive, noxious or not noxious.
 Some plants may have more than one designation.

 TOP 15 INVASIVE PLANTS